SU-SWS/decanter/UPGRADE.md

 3. All of the font stack variables are now prefixed with `font-stack-`.
 The fallback for all three primary fonts in Decanter leverage these variables.
 The new variables has been added to all of the font calls.

+### How to Upgrade Decanter in your project

+1. Check out or pull down the latest version 3 code of Decanter
+2. Run npm install to get the newest packages
+3. Compile the SCSS